joebew42/elixir-playground/examples/bank_account_supervisor_and_application/scratch.md

 # DONE

+* replace the use of the map in the `BankAccountServer` in favor of the `BankAccountRegistry`
 * handle the `DOWN` of a registered process so that we can remove from the lookup table
 * make the `BankAccountSupervisor` to use the `BankAccountRegistry` to register new child process
 * create a `BankAccountRegistry` in order to register processes with name